 Generally speaking, a shorter barrel bears more accuracy than a longer barrel.
 Shorter ones are also easier to balance and maneuver, so it’s something that many shooters consider as well.

 As mentioned, the 6.5 Grendel is more aerodynamic.
-It gains its velocity fast and this is revealed in our ballistics test as well.
+It gains its velocity fast, similar to the SPC, and this is revealed in our ballistics test as well.

 If you’re looking at long-range hunting, the .308 would need to have a longer barrel for it to reach the required velocity for expansion.
 In a 16.5-inch .308, a similar bullet type would have a muzzle velocity of 2,387 fps.
 But in a 160inch 6.5 Grendel, a cartridge of the same type has a muzzle velocity of 2,580 fps.